hav4ik/hav4ik.github.io/articles/_drafts/2019-01-22-mtl-a-practical-survey.md

 -  In [**Appendix A**][appendix-a], I will outline other methods that got their way to top conferences such as *CVPR*, *NIPS*, *ICML*, but are not that good in practise to be qualified as *instant noodle*.
 Most [engineers][im-an-engineer] won't need that, unless being forced by their bosses to increase the accuracy by $$0.01\%$$.
 {% endcomment %}

-For a more comprehensive survey that gives you a bird-eye-view on a whole field of MTL and focused on the *mutually-benefitial sharing* aspect of Multi-Task Learning, it is recommended to read [Ruder's (2017)][ruder-mtl] paper.

 [vid2vid]: https://tcwang0509.github.io/vid2vid/
 [pix2pix]: https://phillipi.github.io/pix2pix/